ericbhoward/iCopy/trunk/README.txt

 > icopy.exe [/copy /file /multiplePages ..] [params]

 [params] are the parameters to be used.
-If a parameter is not specified, iCopy uses the value stored in settings
+If a parameter is not specified, iCopy uses the values stored in settings

 /copy /c				Directly copy from scanner to printer, using settings provided or default settings /file /ScanToFile /f	Scan to a file.
 If file path is not provided a dialog will let you choose where to save the acquired image